KarimaheshBabu/Power-BI-Sales-Analytics-Dashboard-Project/README.md

 6) Dynamic Filters & Slicers for user-driven insights

-# 6. Deployment & Sharing
+# 6. Deployment & Sharing:

 1) Published the report on Power BI Service.